refinedev/refine/documentation/docs/api-reference/mantine/theming.md

 }
 ```

 Mantine theme is an object where your application's colors, fonts, spacing, border-radius and other design tokens are stored.
 You can either create your own theme object or use themes that provide from **refine**.
-There are two types of themes: [`LightTheme`](https://github.com/refinedev/refine/blob/next/packages/mantine/src/theme/index.ts) and [`DarkTheme`](https://github.com/refinedev/refine/blob/next/packages/mantine/src/theme/index.ts). `LightTheme` tend to have dark text on a light background, while `DarkTheme` have light text on a dark background.
 Theme provides a way to your app's design to meet them.

 [Refer to the Mantine documentation for more information about theme object. &#8594](https://mantine.dev/theming/theme-object/)

 ## Theme customization

-`<MantineProvider/>` component can be used to change theme.
+`<MantineProvider/>` component can be used to change the theme.
 It is not required if you decide to use the default theme.
-You can also use `LightTheme` and `DarkTheme` provided by **refine**.
+You can also use `RefineThemes` provided by **refine**.

 ```tsx live url=http://localhost:3000 previewHeight=420px
 setInitialRoutes(["/posts"]);